 Established in 2005, Survey Club is a research recruitment platform that companies use in order to find out how consumers feel about their products.

-The minimum cashout for Survey Club is $20, which is higher than many other survey sites.
-You can cash out with an Amazon gift card, Paypal, or a check, all of which you will receive within three to four weeks from cashing out.
+The minimum cashout for Survey Club is $20 and you can choose an Amazon gift card, Paypal, or a check, all of which you will receive within three to four weeks from cashing out.

 Quality Grade: C-